bart-kroon/TM1/README.md

 * One Bitstream.bit, as defined by `BitstreamPath`.
 Contains Atlas metadata
 * yuv files: for each atlas, video data from attributes, Geometry and possibly occupancy, respectively

+## Example for running the decoder

+You can choose to render to either a camera defined in `SourceCameraNames` above, or to a pose trace.
+Cameras must be given in the source files by setting the correct `SourceCameraParameters` path.
+Pose traces for the CTCs are given in [ctc_config/pose_traces](/ctc_config/pose_traces).

+### Decode from Encoder result (best reference)

+There must be a folder with your encoding results.
+In your encoder config file (e.g. [ctc_config/best_reference/TMIV_R17_SA_p01.json](/ctc_config/best_reference/TMIV_R17_SA_p01.json)), adjust the `Path`s and `PathFmt`s to point to the correct directories and filter the correct file format.
+Make sure to set parameter `PoseTracepath`.

+### Decode from multiplexed stream

 ## Structure of the test model

 This software consists of multiple executables and static libraries.
 Below